CCSC Sailing Instructions

 The Organising Authority is the Cairn Curran Sailing Club Inc.

-YA Special Regulations, Part 2, Off The Beach Boats will apply.
+AS Special Regulations, Part 2, Off The Beach Boats will apply.

 2. NOTICES TO COMPETITORS